merenlab/merenlab.org/_posts/anvio/2015-05-02-anvio-tutorial.md

 The program makes populates relevant tables in the annotation database with information on annotation.
 I will give an example using RAST annotation.

-If you have MyRAST installed, you can run these two commands to store the annotation of your contigs in the annotation database (the first line will query RAST server, which may take a while depending on the number of contigs you have), the second line will incorporate the returning info into anvio's annotation database:
+If you have MyRAST installed, you can run these two commands to store the annotation of your contigs in the annotation database (the first line will query RAST server, which may take a while depending on the number of contigs you have), the second line will incorporate the returning info into anvi'o's annotation database:

 {% highlight bash %}
 svr_assign_to_dna_using_figfams < contigs.fa > svr_assign_to_dna_using_figfams.txt